deepbsd/deepbsd.github.io/_posts/2019-11-15-Overclocking_On_Linux.markdown

 # First Steps

 It's going to start with your particular hardware.
 Are you using hardware that is capable of overclocking?
+If not, you're done.

 Is the payoff worth the risk in your case?
 If you're already a tinkerer and have hardware you can afford to experiment with, then great.
 If you don't want to risk your hardware, then stop now.

-Start with Google.
+If you're good to go, start with Google.
 I googled "Overclocking on Linux" and came up with LOTS of very interesting links worth reading.
 Lots of opinions out there.

 Watch YouTubes about overclocking on Windows too.
 Overclocking happens really more at